carledwards/MotionSensorToWeMo/README.md

 # Motion Sensor to WeMo

 ### Project Goals:
-* turn ON one (or more) exterior lights by detection motion
+* turn ON one (or more) exterior lights by detecting motion
-* ability to manually turn lights ON and have them stay ON
+* ability to manually turn lights ON and have them stay ON (unlike most light fixture w/ built in motion sensors)
 * use existing exterior house lights
 * experiment with the [Universal Windows Platform IoT Development][windows_iot] on the Raspberry Pi 2